complex event processing (CEP)

 What is complex event processing (CEP)?

 A good example of a CEP use case of this type is an enterprise software vendor with a large, important customer coming up for renewal.
-The customer is experiencing a service disruption that no one but the customer service department is aware of -- putting the renewal at risk.
+The customer is experiencing a service disruption that only the customer service department is aware of -- putting the renewal at risk.
 CEP can put both pieces of information together -- up for renewal and service disruption -- prompting the system to trigger a notification and launch a set of activities that prioritize account servicing for this customer.

 In the 1990s, Luckham was working on distributed programming languages that could run in parallel and communicate by means of events.